miraland-labs/miraland/docs/src/developing/clients/jsonrpc-api.md

 ### getTokenAccountBalance

-Returns the token balance of an SPL Token account.
+Returns the token balance of an Solarti Token account.

 #### Parameters: